go-air/gini/README.md

 resolutions happening per second on one modern single core CPU, even problems with known exponential bounds on resolution steps can be solved.

+# Solving Formulas and Circuits
+Gini provides a simple and efficient logic modelling library which supports easy construction of arbitrary Boolean formulas and sequential Boolean circuits.
+The library uses and-inverter graphs, structural hashing, constant propagation and can be used for constructing compact formulas with a rich set of Boolean operators.
+The circuit type implements an interface which makes it plug into a solver automatically.

+Additionally, sequential circuits are supported.
+The sequential part of the logic library provides memory elements (latches) which are evaluated initially as inputs and take a "next" value which provides input to the next cycle of the circuit.
+The library supports unrolling sequential circuits for a fixed number of cycles to arrive at a non-sequential formula which can then be checked for satisfiability using solving tools.

+Most SAT use cases use a front end for modelling arbitrary formulas.
+Additionally, Gini fully supports CNF Dimacs files, which are an ancient widely used format for representing CNF formulas.
+Dimacs files are usually used for benchmarking solvers, to eliminate the formula representation layer.
+The fact that the format is more or less universally supported amongst SAT solvers leads some SAT users to use this format, even though there is I/O and parsing overhead by comparison to using a logic library.

 # Concurrency
 Gini is written in Go and uses several goroutines by default for garbage collection and system call scheduling.
 There is a "core" single-goroutine